Settings-based Intervention Research through

 SIRCLE aims to create wellness supporting environments for kids, their families, and their communities.

 SIRCLE is Dr. Kate Storey’s Research Lab.
-Dr. Storey is an Associate Professor in the School of Public Health at the University of Alberta, CIHR/PHAC Applied Public Health Chair, and Distinguished Researcher, Stollery Children’s Hospital Foundation.
+Dr. Storey is a Professor in the School of Public Health at the University of Alberta, CIHR/PHAC Applied Public Health Chair, and Distinguished Researcher, Stollery Children’s Hospital Foundation.

 What We’re Up To